-Notes may be sold from time to time by the Issuer to any one or more of Banco Bilbao Vizcaya Argentaria, S.A., BNP Paribas, CaixaBank, S.A., HSBC Bank plc, Mizuho International plc and Mizuho Securities Europe GmbH (the "Dealers").
-The arrangements under which Notes may from time to time be agreed to be sold by the Issuer to, and subscribed by, Dealers are set out in a Dealer Agreement dated 2 June 2020 (the "Dealer Agreement") and made between the Issuer, the Guarantor and the Dealers.
+Notes may be sold from time to time by the Issuer to any one or more of Banco Bilbao Vizcaya Argentaria, S.A., Banco Santander, S.A., Bank of China (Europe) S.A., Barclays Bank Ireland PLC, BofA Securities Europe SA, CaixaBank, S.A., Commerzbank Aktiengesellschaft, First Abu Dhabi Bank PJSC, HSBC Continental Europe, Intesa Sanpaolo S.p.A., NATIXIS, SMBC Bank EU AG and UniCredit Bank GmbH (the "Dealers").
+The arrangements under which Notes may from time to time be agreed to be sold by the Issuer to, and subscribed by, Dealers are set out in a Dealer Agreement dated 2 April 2024 (the "Dealer Agreement") and made between the Issuer, the Guarantor and the Dealers.
 If in the case of any Tranche of Notes the method of distribution is an agreement between the Issuer, the Guarantor and a single Dealer for that Tranche to be issued by the Issuer and subscribed by that Dealer, the method of distribution will be described in the relevant Final Terms as "Non-Syndicated" and the name of that Dealer and any other interest of that Dealer which is material to the issue of that Tranche beyond the fact of the appointment of that Dealer will be set out in the relevant Final Terms.
 If in the case of any Tranche of Notes the method of distribution is an agreement between the Issuer, the Guarantor and more than one Dealer for that Tranche to be issued by the Issuer and subscribed by those Dealers, the method of distribution will be described in the relevant Final Terms as "Syndicated", the obligations of those Dealers to subscribe the relevant Notes will be joint and several and the names and addresses of those Dealers and any other interests of any of those Dealers which is material to the issue of that Tranche beyond the fact of the appointment of those Dealers (including whether any of those Dealers has also been appointed to act as Stabilisation Manager in relation to that Tranche) will be set out in the relevant Final Terms.
+The Issuer and Guarantor have agreed to indemnify the Dealers against certain liabilities in connection with the offer and sale of Notes.